evisp/CRUD_Flask/README.md

 - **Jinja2 (templating engine)** helps us create dynamic web pages.
 It allows us to mix our Python code with our HTML pages, so we can show different content based on what a user does

-##  Install Required Software
+##  How to Get Started?
+Install the Required Software

-## Install VSCode and Unix-like Command Line
+### Install VSCode and Unix-like Command Line

 First off, install (or make sure you have installed) [VS Code](https://code.visualstudio.com/).
 To be able to easily install the required packages in unix-like style, you may want to install as terminal on your VS code
 WSL (Windows Subsystem for Linux).
 To do so, visit [this page](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the instructions provided there.